| |

 9. The Vision Never Fades

-From their early days with a more Motorhead/Venom-like sound, Bulldozer had a
+From their early days with a Motorhead/Venom influenced sound, Bulldozer had a

 long presence in the Italian metal scene.
-On IX some of the old
+On IX some of the band's

-influences are still audible, but as a whole this album is already a sufficient
+legacy is still audible, but as a whole this album contains more than a

-briefly.
-Maybe the best track on the whole album, Misogynists is a
+provide enough amusement.
+Maybe the best piece on the whole release,

-an acquired taste though it is not too difficult to learn to appreciate its
+acquired taste, but it should not be too difficult to learn to appreciate its

 |